 If you received a criminal ticket from an officer or a white Summons/Subpoena/Notice of Case Setting in the mail, you have been charged with a crime.
 If the officer left the court date blank, then the hearing notice will be mailed to the address on the face of the ticket.
 It is your responsibility to maintain a current address with the court at all times.
 The listed court date is a mandatory court appearance and cannot be changed.
 Failure to appear will result in a bench warrant for your arrest.

-If you arrive late to court (less than 30 minutes late) you will be seen after the individuals who arrived on time.
+If you arrive less than 30 minutes late to court you will be seen after those who arrived on time.
 If you arrive more than 30 minutes late you will not be seen and will need to reschedule.

 Your appearance at each of these hearings is mandatory.
 Failure to appear for any of these hearings will result in a warrant for your arrest.

-As the court moves toward paperless files we utilize a program called OCourts to generate electronic court orders.
-The court will provide defendants a hard copy of their court orders, however, we will not provide attorney copies of court orders that can be printed at your office.
-Attorneys can sign up for OCourts access by submitting a request to email@example.com .
+The Municipal Court utilizes a program called OCourts (Open Courts) to generate electronic court orders.
+The court will provide defendants a hard copy of their court orders, however, we will not provide attorney copies of court orders that can be printed at their offices.
+Attorneys can sign up for OCourts by submitting an email request to [email protected].